 Twice the size of Tokyo Disneyland, the park is split into two areas – the Theme Park Zone and the Harbor Zone, both of which feature a number of free and paid attractions.
 For 6,900 yen (about US$65), visitors can purchase a ticket allowing unlimited entry to most attractions, while 4,400 yen (about US$40) allows admission to the park, but doesn’t cover additional costs.
-Alternatively, a 1,000-yen (<US$10) ticket permits entry to the smaller Harbor Zone only.
+Alternatively, a 1,000-yen (

 The largest of the two areas, this is where most of the park’s attractions and special events are held.
 All of the architecture is designed to give visitors the feeling of walking through the center of an old Dutch town.
 Featuring a theater, haunted house, Ferris wheel, mirror maze, tower observation deck, and various European-inspired cafés, hotels, and restaurants, there is something for just about every type of traveler.

 The Harbor Zone features a beautiful seaside view, a replica of the original Palace Huis Ten Bosch, an art museum, and various restaurants, cafés, and bakeries.
 Though not as big and bustling as the Theme Park Zone, it is still worth checking out if time and money are limited.